RANZCP Fellowship Examinations (FRANZCP) Format Explained

 Across multiple sittings, these failure modes recur:

-- Essay structure: the written components reward a structured argument with evidence, not a list of clinical points.
+- MEQ structure - the modified essay questions reward a structured, prioritised answer, not a list of clinical points.

 - Subspecialty gaps: child and adolescent psychiatry, forensic psychiatry, and old-age psychiatry are all examinable.